KafayatYusuf/raw-data-api/docs/src/installation/docker.md

 http://127.0.0.1:8000/v1/docs
 ```

-API docs will be displayed like this upon successfull server startup
+API docs will be displayed like this upon successful server startup

 ![image](https://user-images.githubusercontent.com/13560473/204081940-e680a0d3-dcb4-43ff-ad09-5886671ffaff.png)

 - Flower dashboard

-Vist the route below to access the Flower dashboard
+Visit the route below to access the Flower dashboard

 ```
 http://127.0.0.1:5555/